HomeBlogThe Ultimate Lake Tahoe Camping Guide

 We.
 Love.
 Camping.
 In.
 Lake Tahoe.
 And you will too.
 It’s quite literally the perfect camping destination.
 With every sort of campsite you can imagine—from full hook-up RV sites to rustic, backcountry tent camping—Lake Tahoe has a little bit of everything.

-There’s the Lake Tahoe herself, of course, acting as a idyllic center point to all your outdoor adventures.
+There’s the Lake Tahoe herself, of course, acting as an idyllic center point to all your outdoor adventures.
 Grab a spot at a campground, like Zephyr Cove or Camp Richardson, where you can walk to the lake for beach access, jet ski rentals and beyond.
 Or, cozy up in a state park, like Sugar Pine Point.
 Retreat into a secluded, forested location at Camp Shelley.
 Or find a spot within city limits, where restaurants, coffee shops and more are outside your (tent) doorstep.

 You can hike.
 You can SUP.
 You can go horseback riding.
 You can rent kayaks in Emerald Bay, you can mountain bike, you can swim in pristine, alpine lakes.
 All within steps of your campsite.